PatrickDorneles/T20AttributeCalculator/public/md/description.en.md

 It is a calculator to help you building attributes to characters from a Brazilian &quot;TTRPG&quot; (Table Top Role Playing Game) called Tormenta20, very famous on Brazil.
-Its system is an adaptation from D20 SRD with his own scenario, a medieval fantasy with some inspirations on anime.

-In this universe called Arton there is a phenomenon called Tormenta (that gives the system its name): it is a corrupted storm from another dimension that brings with it corrupted demon creatures called Lefeu, this storm also affect humanoids corrupting them and the places where it happens.

-There is an importance for the number 20 on this RPG, that came from the 20 years since the first release of the scenario, the 20 major gods that control this world and the 20-sided die (a classic and important dice for the game), all this led its writers to name the most recent version as **Tormenta 20**.

 ![Capa T20 Edicao Jogo do Ano](./assets/t20-basico-jogo-do-ano-removebg-preview.png)
 Cover of Tormenta 20 Edição Jogo do Ano